 - This is the best green bean recipe as far as we are concerned.
 If you need vegetables that are baked and healthier than others this is a great choice.

-Here are a bunch of leftover turkey meat recipes too for the next day/week
+Here are a bunch of leftover turkey meat recipes too for the next day/week.
+You can make SO many other things beyond sandwiches, speaking of those though this is a great 2nd layer with your meat and bread!

 Can homemade stuffing be frozen?

 Take it off the Thanksgiving table immediately when it’s done being eaten.
-Refrigerate your leftover savory stuffing in airtight containers or freezer bags.
-Reheat in a pan on low heat or in the microwave for 45 seconds or so.
+Transfer to freezer bags and suck all the air out so it stays really moist for up to 3 days.
+Refrigerate your leftover savory stuffing in airtight containers.
+Reheat in a pan on low heat or in the microwave for about 45 seconds or so.

 Here’s the printable recipe for the best sausage stuffing on your stovetop!